cilogon/DataverseProvisioner/README.md

   due to a CoGroupUpdated or CoGroupReprovisionRequested operation and not for CoGroupAdded operations, unless the CO Group and Identifier are created in one single transaction (which is usually not the case when creating using the REST API v1).
+- When evaluating provisioning status for a CO Group the plugin now confirms that the Dataverse explicit group’s display name matches the Registry CO Group name.
+If the alias exists but the display name differs, status reports the mismatch instead of marking the group as provisioned.

 ## Configuration